AdithyanThevar/TimeApp/README.md

 **Note about the image URL:**

 - By default, the configuration uses `adithyanthevar/timeapp` as the container image
-- If you want to run a different application, modify the `image_url` to point to your own Docker image (e.g., `your-dockerhub-username/your-app-name`)
+- If you want to run a different image, modify the `image_url` to point to your own Docker image (e.g., `your-dockerhub-username/your-app-name`)

 ### 3. Initialize Terraform
 Run the following command to initialize the Terraform configuration: